danryan/runbooks-mirror/troubleshooting/patroni_consul_postgres_pgbouncer.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## High-level summary
+## Quick orientation

+What are these services, and how do they work together?

-Brief summary of how Postgres database access is supported by Patroni, Consul, PgBouncer, and our Rails app:
+Here is a brief summary of how Postgres database access is supported by Patroni, Consul, PgBouncer, and our Rails app:
 * Postgres is our relational database.
   * Currently we have 1 writable primary instance and several read-only replica instances of Postgres.
   * The replica dbs handle read-only queries and act as failover candidates in case the primary db becomes unavailable (e.g. unreachable, unresponsive) or concerned about possible split-brain (e.g. unable to see/update Patroni cluster state).